tem-energy/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## references.
 <!--
-* link to any supporting GitHub issues or Notion pages.
+* Link to any supporting GitHub issues or Notion pages.
-* link to documentation to add context, e.g. StackOverflow or framework docs.
+* Link to documentation to add context, e.g. StackOverflow or framework docs.
-* use `closes #123`, if this PR closes a GitHub issue `#123`.
+* Use `closes #123`, if this PR closes a GitHub issue `#123`.
+* You can also resolve Sentry issues by including `fixes <SENTRY-SHORT-ID>` in the description.
 -->